Responding to an IT Security Incident

 Guidelines for Units

-IT Security Incident Management Guidelines for University Units (U-M login required) provides detailed information about incident response roles and responsibilities for units and Information Assurance (IA).
+IT Security Incident Management Guidelines for University Units (U-M login required) provides detailed information about incident response roles and responsibilities for units and Information Assurance (IA), as well as an overview of the process and time-sensitive tasks.
 This guidance is intended for staff in U-M units who have information security responsibilities.

 • Date and time the problem was first noticed (if possible)